Mahadi011/Smart_Home_Monitoring_System_With_Azure/readme.md

 ## Communication Layer
 ___MQTT Protocol:___ Facilitates lightweight and reliable communication between the ESP32 microcontroller and Azure IoT Hub.
 ___Azure IoT Hub:___ Serves as the central hub for device-to-cloud communication, receiving data from the ESP32 and ensuring secure and scalable connectivity.
+In IpT Hub I have created 3 message route one for Cosmos DB, one for EventGrid and one for ADX.
 ## Cloud Services Layer
 ___Azure Cosmos DB:___ The NoSQL database stores the incoming data for future analysis.
 Its scalability and low-latency retrieval make it ideal for handling real-time data.
 It saves data as Json formate.
 ___Event Grid:___ Triggers the Azure Function App in response to data events in Azure IoT Hub, ensuring immediate processing and action.